ceph/ceph/doc/rados/operations/placement-groups.rst

         ceph pg cancel-force-backfill {pg-id} [{pg-id #2}] [{pg-id #3} ...]

 This will remove "force" flag from those PGs and they will be processed in default order.
-Again, this doesn't affect currently processed placement group, only those that are still queued.
+Again, this does not affect currently processed placement group, only those that are still queued.

 The "force" flag is cleared automatically after recovery or backfill of group